 There are limitations here as to how many characters you can place in the SAN field, so if you have a lot of it, best to use the wild card certificate instead.

 If you want a wild card certificate (that means that you can use any subdomain name before your root domain like *.mydomain.synology.me) then as your domain name parameter just put your root domain name and nothing in the SAN field.
 Like so: mydomain.synology.me.

-Firewall term is so common today that almost anyone that works with computers has heard it.
+Firewall term is so common today that almost anyone who works with computers has heard it.
 Well NAS also has its firewall and as such, it can be there to protect you if you choose to do so.

 Located under Control Panel > Security > Firewall after you enable it you will be able to configure various rules on how to set it up.

-Considering there is a lot of options you can set up I will not go into those at the moment.
+Considering there are a lot of options you can set up I will not go into those at the moment.
 The main thing here is to remember that if you have your NAS open to the Internet using a firewall is mandatory.

-You can set up what type of traffic will be allowed or not, what countries can have access, and in the end, deny specific IPs or range of IPs access to your NAS altogether.
+You can set up what type of traffic will be allowed or not, what countries can have access, and in the end, deny specific IPs or a range of IPs access to your NAS altogether.

 Make sure not to avoid having your FW up and running!